OpenCyphal/docker_toolchains/toxic/README.md

 ## Official Release

-To release a new build of this container simply create a [new github release](https://github.com/OpenCyphal/docker_toolchains/releases/new) that starts with `txv`, uses the Ubuntu major and minor version, and uses an monotonically increasing "patch" version.
+To release a new build of this container simply create a [new github release](https://github.com/OpenCyphal/docker_toolchains/releases/new) that starts with `tx`, uses the Ubuntu major and minor version, and uses an monotonically increasing "patch" version.
-For example `txv20.4.1`will cause the Github workflow to rebuild and push the `opencyphal/toxic` container with the tag `txv20.4.1`.
+For example `txv20.4.1`will cause the Github workflow to rebuild and push the `opencyphal/toxic` container with the tag `tx20.4.1` (where the release workflow elides the 'v').

 ***PLEASE UPDATE THE TOP-LEVEL README.md FOR EACH NEW RELEASE***